MerjaR/ellas-corner/README.md

 Hardcoded paths (e.g., DB location, migration file) could be replaced with environment variables for scaling.

-Images could have UUID based filenames to avoid the same names being used for uploaded images.
+Images could have UUID based filenames to avoid the same names being used for uploaded images (applied only partly right now).

 Hard coded categories could be managed through an admin account, which could also delete or update user accounts.